phdonner/phdonner/README.md

 Hi, @GitHub I’m phdonner.
 In most other sites I would use the signature pdonner

 My native language is Swedish, but I was born in Tampere which is a predominantly Finnish city.
-Therefore most of us had natively bilingual competence.
-Poor use of English will hopefully be excused.
+Therefore most of us had bilingual competence as a gift.
+I've been working quite a lot in English speaking communities, but unidiomatic use of English will hopefully still be excused.
 You can be confident that politely expressed corrections will be most gratefully received.

 ---